Allegheny-Computer-Science-203-S2020/cs203-S2020-practical8-starter/README.md

-Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the solution for a laboratory assignment in a software engineering course class that uses the Python programming language.
+Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the starter for a laboratory assignment in a software engineering course class that uses the Python programming language.
 The Travis CI builds for this repository will pass, as evidenced by a green &#x2714; instead of a red &#x2717; appearing in the commit logs.
 An instructor would use this repository